FrankDocu/Lichess-Development-Onboarding/Defenses-against-Cross-Site-Request-Forgery.md

 ~Since `Accept` headers are considered *simple*, it is insufficient to use only `Accept` to request a JSON response.~

-The above rule is no longer required in modern browsers (which are required to even access Lichess over HTTPS).
+The above rule is no longer required in modern browsers (and older browsers cannot load Lichess because we only support modern TLS).

 > **Rule 3:** Endpoints under /api/ must not use authentication via Cookie.